xet7/TSC/tsc/docs/scripting/index.md

 folder should also contain a file "all.rb" that pulls in all classes under the `Freaky` namespace so a user can require them all at once the same way as the SSL shown above.
-When you’re done, place the "freaky/" folder next to the "std/" folder in your SMC’s "scripting/" directory.
-You will then be able to `SMC.require` files from below that folder.
+When you’re done, place the "freaky/" folder next to the "std/" folder in your TSC’s "scripting/" directory.
+You will then be able to `TSC.require` files from below that folder.
 To get an impression of how all that works, you can always look on the SSL’s code itself.

-You can also create a ZIP file or Tarball from your "freaky/" folder and upload it to the Internet, so everybody can download it an add it to their own SMC installation.
+You can also create a ZIP file or Tarball from your "freaky/" folder and upload it to the Internet, so everybody can download it an add it to their own TSC installation.
 These ZIP or Tarball files are then called a _scripting expansion pack_.
 If you publish one, please accompany it with some kind of license, so others can build upon it.
-Ask on the SMC forums if you’re unsure what that means.
+Ask on the TSC forums if you’re unsure what that means.

 List of core classes, modules, and singletons
 ---------------------------------------------